Great racing last night guys!

 It helps a lot to keep everything straight when you have 30 different buttons and you get to SIM race like 4 times a month.

 But Dave, you're the only one making billowing clouds of smoke!
-I'll get a good powerslide shot of you next time out, I promise.1) Thanks for posting a picture of me.
-Next time though please post one in which I am not spinning.
-Starting to stereotype me.
+I'll get a good powerslide shot of you next time out, I promise.

 Jacques N. Dresang